chamithharshamal/Freshies-Food-Ordering-System/README.md

 ### FRESHIES E-Commerce Website 🥗🍔🍳

 Welcome to **FRESHIES** - Your one-stop destination for fresh and delicious meals!
-This project is an E-commerce website developed using Java Enterprise Edition (JEE) for backend, MySQL for database management, and HTML/CSS for the frontend.
+This project is an E-commerce website developed using Java Servelets for backend, MySQL for database management, and HTML/CSS for the frontend.

 #### Project Overview 📝
 **FRESHIES** allows users to conveniently book meals for breakfast, lunch, and dinner.
 Whether you're a vegetarian 🥦 or a non-vegetarian 🍗, we've got you covered with a wide variety of options to choose from.